TikTok Loves Tretinoin For Clear Skin, But There's A Serious Catch

 To understand exactly how tretinoin works, it pays to know about the pyramid in which it sits.
 Dr Sheraz explains that tretinoin comes from the retinoid family, which includes a number of different forms, all widely available in topical skincare products.

 Tretinoin sits at the top of the pyramid.
 "It's the most potent form of a topical retinoid," explains Dr Sheraz.
 Then there's retinaldehyde, also known as retinal.
-This ingredient is increasingly popular this year especially, with brands like Medik8, Allies of Skin, Youth To The People and AHC all jumping on the bandwagon.
+This ingredient is increasingly popular this year especially.
 Without putting you through a science lesson, Dr Sheraz explains that retinal is "converted" in your skin cells so that it becomes active and is able to perform its job. "[Retinal] is weaker than tretinoin but stronger than retinol," says Dr Sheraz.

 Advertisement